gvwilson/thirdbit/src/fiction/madica/index.md

 She hopped up onto the table and lay back.

 The spotlight whirred quietly as it tilted to focus on her.
-"Calculating…" said the recorded voice, then, "Commencing enhancement."
+"Calculating…" said the mechanical voice, then, "Commencing enhancement."
 Two strong metal arms reached out to grasp her wrists.
 Two more took hold of her ankles.
 The sawblades started to spin.
 As they descended, Madica took a deep breath.
 She hoped Laurellen and Ike were